Quick Look

 Class Discussion: Ask students the following questions and discuss as a class.

-• What sorts of things did you do at each step of the design process?
+- What steps did you follow in the engineering design process?
 (Have students share their own experiences, in their own words, that describe the repeating seven-step-loop of the engineering design process: ask, imagine, research, plan, create, test, and improve.)

 Investigating Questions